andersonchrispin/Dashboard-with-Tableau/README.md

 7 - Relationship between Houses price index and Consumers index.

-The schema of the repository is as followed:
+## The structure of the repository is as followed:

+    1- PDF Presentation gives a overview over the results in .pdf format.
+       Video presentation gives a conference presentation.

-Cleaning and EDA algorithm
-    contains all python files used to clean the data
+    2- Cleaning and EDA algorithm contains all python files used to clean the data

-Data
+    3- Data
-    Cleaned data
-        contains all cleaned data used to build visualization
+         Cleaned data contains all cleaned data used to build visualization

-    Files for visualization
-        contains all files creared for visualisation purpose
+         Files for visualization contains all files created for visualization purpose

-    Old data
-        contains the raw data provided
+         Old data contains the raw data provided

-    Tableau files
-        contains all tableau vizualisation files
+         Tableau files contains all tableau vizualisation files

-Visualisation
-    the presentation file

-## Challenges
-    The biggest challenge was to cleaned the date of the time series provided

-## Future Goals
-    Try to find parameters to forecast house prices